Third Party Sponsored Billing

 Students who plan to use International sponsor benefits should contact the Texas Tech University Office of International Affairs to discuss eligibility and requirements.
 Please visit the link below for more information about International Sponsorships.www.depts.ttu.edu/international/ieem/SponsoredStudents/InformationStudents.php

-Students who plan to use a third party sponsor must submit a signed Third Party Agreement and a sponsor letter or purchase order to Student Business Services at least 10 days prior to the first day of each semester.
-The sponsor letter or purchase order must include the student’s eligible sponsorship amount for the given semester.
+Students who plan to use a third party sponsor must submit a signed Third Party Agreement and a sponsor letter or purchase order to Student Business Services at least 10 days prior to the due date of the term.
+The sponsor letter or purchase order must include the student's eligible sponsorship amount for the given semester.
 Students should contact their sponsor directly to receive a copy of the sponsor letter or purchase order.
 Please contact Student Business Services for more information about eligible sponsors and requirements.Third Party Sponsor Agreement